proarhant/terraform-webserver-azure/README.md

 The deployment will show the `Public IP` of the deployed server.
 This IP info is valuable for us to use in the automation and test scripts.

 ![image](https://user-images.githubusercontent.com/2681229/165101479-79669c9d-c984-4495-a4b3-c3789d21238b.png)

+In this example, I am using `curl` command to hit the website's `public ip`.
+Please note that the `Python` script will take any ip associated with the webserver.
 ```
 # Confirm that the webserver is serving the Hello World! page.
 curl `terraform output -raw public_ip`